santoshnet/GroceryStore-AndroidApp/README.md

 Grocery Store - Android app is the client side app for ordering medicines.
 It is free and open source.
-DrugStore for Android is a companion app for [Grocery Store Web](https://freshmart.frontendsourcecode.com/).
+Grocery Store for Android is a companion app for [Grocery Store Web](https://freshmart.frontendsourcecode.com/).
 Grocery Store WebApp is for administration of orders on the admin(DrugStore) side.